Symplectic structure perturbations and continuity of symplectic invariants: Applications on quasi-isometric embedding and capacity

-\begin{proof} (Proof of Theorem \ref{embedding}) First, we note that if $\omega$ is already aperiodic, then in particular, $(M, \omega)$ admits an autonomous Hamiltonian $H$ such that its Hamiltonian flow has no nonconstant contractible periodic orbit.
-Then by compactness of $M$ and Sard's theorem, there exists a non-trivial closed interval $[a,b]$ (assuming to be $[0,1]$) such that every $c \in [0,1]$ is a regular value.
-Now take a function $g: \R \to [0,1]$ such that its support is in $(0,1)$, $\max g= 1$ and its only local minima has its value $0$.
-Now for each $\vec{v} = (v_1, v_2, ...) \in \R^{\infty}$, define $f_{\vec{v}}: \R \to \R$ constructed as
+\begin{proof} [Proof of Theorem \ref{embedding}] First, note that if $\omega$ is already aperiodic, then in particular $(M, \omega)$ admits an autonomous Hamiltonian $H$ such that its Hamiltonian flow has no nonconstant contractible periodic orbit.
+Then by the compactness of $M$ and Sard's theorem, there exists a non-trivial closed interval $[a,b]$ (assumed to be $[0,1]$) such that every $c \in [0,1]$ is a regular value of $H$.
+Now, take a function $g: \R \to [0,1]$ such that its support is in $(0,1)$, $\max g= 1$ and its only local minimum has value $0$.
+For each $\vec{v} = (v_1, v_2, ...) \in \R^{\infty}$, define $f_{\vec{v}}: \R \to \R$ by